frenkield/machine_learning/README.md

 $$ L(\mathcal{S}) = $$ -->

-## Back propagation function derivation
+## Back propagation recurrence derivation

 Given a set of inputs and outputs we improve the accuracy of an MLP by adjusting the weights (and biases).
 This means that we need to consider the loss function as a function of the weights: